helium/HIP/0009-non-helium-hotspots.md

 There exists no possible way to ensure that these hotspots do not form part of a virtual network, since they can easily fake locations and RF coverage and verify each other via the existing PoC mechanism.
+Therefore these remain in probation mode with limited PoC priviledges.

-Until and unless there is a helium (or an authorized retailer) manufatured hotspot introduced in the above network, we cannot make any conclusions regarding the claim of location of any hotspot A - F.
+Until and unless there is a helium (or an authorized retailer) manufactured hotspot introduced in the above network, we cannot make any conclusions regarding the claim of location of any hotspot A - F.

 Reimagining the above network with the introduction of a helium hotspot,